Economy of Toronto: Tourism

 The Toronto Islands are a major tourist draw, attracting people for the beauty of the scenery, the ban of private motor vehicles on the islands outside of the airport, and proximity to downtown Toronto.
-As well, the CN Tower, Casa Loma, Toronto's theater and musicals as well as Yonge-Dundas Square, Ripley's Aquarium of Canada are magnets for tourists.
+As well, the CN Tower, Casa Loma, Toronto's theater and musicals as well as Sankofa Square (the former Yonge-Dundas Square), Ripley's Aquarium of Canada are magnets for tourists.

 Toronto boasts a wide variety of different high-end cuisines, because of its cultural diversity.
 It is the most multicultural city in the world based on percentage of residents being foreign born and has ethnic enclaves from many parts of the world, including Little Italy, Chinatown, Koreatown, and Greektown.
 It has recently become noted for the availability of quality restaurants.

 Toronto is home to a number of major league sports and is home to professional sports teams including the Toronto Argonauts, Toronto Blue Jays, Toronto FC, Toronto Maple Leafs, Toronto Raptors, and the Toronto Wolfpack.
 Major sporting events that take place in Toronto annually include the Canadian Open for tennis, Honda Indy Toronto, and the Toronto Waterfront Marathon.
 The Canadian Open for golf has also been held in Toronto on 20 occasions, the last in 2010 at the St. George's Golf and Country Club.
 Although five golf courses in Toronto have hosted the Canadian Open in the past, St. George's Golf and Country Club is the only golf course in Toronto that remains in the Canadian Open's rotation of venues.
 The city also boasts a number of major sporting facilities such as Scotiabank Arena, Rogers Centre and BMO Field.